jp-public/containers-applications/README.md

 # Full Stack open containers

-This repository is used for the containers module of the Full stack open course
+This module is about using docker to create immutable execution environments for our Node.js and React projects.